micklebrain/Blanket/ReadMe.md

 # Locations API

-This api has a single endpoint \Blanket\Locations that takes an array of locations in the body and returns the nearsest location from each other of the given locations
+This api has a single endpoint \Blanket\Locations that takes an array of locations in the body and returns the nearsest location of the other endpoints.
+The location name is passed to the Google Places API to make an asynchronous request to get back the coordinates of the location.
+The distance formula is then used to find the next closest locatin from each valid location.

 ## Running Locally